Dick Lucas (minister)

-Richard Charles Lucas (born 10 September 1925) is an Anglican evangelical cleric, best known for his long ministry at St Helen's Bishopsgate in London, England, and for his work as founder of the Proclamation Trust and the Cornhill Training Course.
+Richard Charles Lucas (born 10 September 1925) is an Anglican cleric, best known for his long ministry at St Helen's Bishopsgate, a conservative evangelical church in London, England, and for his work as founder of the Proclamation Trust and the Cornhill Training Course.

 Early life

 Lucas was born on 10 September 1925 in Lewes, Sussex.
 He attended Radley College.
-He was converted to evangelical Christianity in 1941 under the camp ministry of E. J. H. Nash.
+He was converted to evangelical Christianity in 1941 under the Iwerne camps ministry of E. J. H. Nash.
 Lucas began university studies at Oxford, but left to serve in the Royal Navy during World War II.
 After the war, he continued his undergraduate studies at Trinity College, Cambridge (BA 1949, MA 1957).

 Ordained ministry

-Lucas completed ordination training at Ridley Hall, and was ordained in the Church of England as a Deacon in 1951, and then as a Priest in 1952.
-Lucas' first curacy was served as at St Nicholas' Church, Sevenoaks from 1951 to 1955, before he joined the staff of the Church Pastoral Aid Society from 1955 until 1961.
+Lucas completed ordination training at Ridley Hall, and was ordained in the Church of England as a deacon in 1951, and then as a priest in 1952.
+Lucas' first curacy was served as at St Nicholas' Church, Sevenoaks, from 1951 to 1955, before he joined the staff of the Church Pastoral Aid Society from 1955 until 1961.